As a veteran online writer, the author has a number of experience-based tips to share with readers on how to achieve success.

 Calculator for search engine optimization Keyword Density shown in real-time.

 3. Grammar Checkers and Spell Checkers

 It's important to note that many people use these wonderful freelance writing tools as a crutch, and those people never grow as writers as a result.
-If you plan to work in the writing industry, whether on a full-time, freelance, or even recreational basis, it's important to develop your own internal grammar and spell checker.
-However, free grammar checking and spell checking software is indispensable!
-You should use grammar checking software as a 24/7 proofreader to act as a second set of eyes before you submit your content.
+If you plan to work in the writing industry, whether on a full-time, freelance or even recreational basis, it's important to develop your own internal grammar and spell checker.
+However, free grammar-checking and spell-checking software are indispensable!
+You should use grammar-checking software as a 24/7 proofreader to act as a second set of eyes before you submit your content.
 There is even a free UK spellchecker that will review your document for Americanisms and American spellings and correct it to proper UK English!